PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-11 08:44:51
+Last updated: 2024-04-11 08:45:23
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo